erikaosgue/erikaosgue/README.md

 - :telescope: I like to explore new technologies and develop software solutions.
 <!-- - :seedling: I’m currently learning ... -->
 - :dancers: I’m looking to collaborate on fun and challenging projects
-- :memo: I rite blogs about programming on [Medium](https://erikaosgue.medium.com/).
+- :memo: I write blogs about programming on [Medium](https://erikaosgue.medium.com/).
 - :zap: I love biking, Hiking, and play Futsala

 <br/>